Annulment vs Divorce - How They Differ

 Why Have a Marriage Annulled?

-Many of us think only of the Catholic religion when we hear the word annulment, but depending on the state you reside in, a legal annulment an option for ending a marriage.
+Many people think of the Catholic church and a religious designation when they hear the word annulment.
+But depending on the state you reside in, a legal annulment is an option for ending your marriage.
 Perhaps you wonder why a couple would choose an annulment over a divorce.
 There are a number of situations which could benefit from an annulment over a divorce.

 In some cases, the primary reason for an annulment over a divorce is a financial one.
 In most states, an annulment basically says that an official union never existed.
 Therefore there is no property division because all property and debts are assigned back to the person who owned them prior to the marriage.